Hamji/advanced-algorithm/6 week/5.2/README.md

         // print a dot character
         putchar('.');

-        // print zero digits while the exponent is more than zero while ( exponent_abs-- )
+        // print zero digits while the exponent is less than zero while ( exponent_abs-- )
         {
             putchar('0');